readytensor/rt_forecasting_moirai/README.md

-# Amazon Chronos Forecasting Model
+# MOIRAI Forecasting Model

-This is an implementation of the Amazon Chronos forecasting model using the Ready Tensor specifications.
-Chronos is a family of pretrained time series forecasting models based on language model architectures.
-For more information, see [Amazon Chronos](https://github.com/amazon-science/chronos-forecasting).
+This is an implementation of the MOIRAI forecasting model using the Ready Tensor specifications.
+MOIRAI is a family of pretrained time series forecasting models based on language model architectures.
+For more information, see [MOIRAI](https://github.com/SalesforceAIResearch/uni2ts).

-This repository contains branches for each of the 5 models in the Chronos family.
-The branches are named `tiny`, `mini`, `small`, `base` and `large`.
+This repository contains branches for each of the 3 models in the MOIRAI family.
+The branches are named `small`, `base` and `large`.
 To use a different model, switch to the corresponding branch.
-This branch (`main`) uses the `chronos-t5-small` model (the default model).
+This branch (`main`) uses the `moirai-base` model (the default model).

 ## Project Description